John Collier Jr.: Major projects, contributions to visual and applied anthropology

 Starting with the work for Leighton in the Maritimes of Canada, Collier worked on a series of important projects.
+One example was an intensive documentation of the rural landscape, work and people of Digby County in Nova Scotia in support of one of Leighton's studies funded by the Rockefeller Foundation.
 One of his more important efforts, still largely unpublished, was documentation of the still controversial "Cornell/Vicos Project."
 Directed by Alan Homberg of Cornell and Mario Vasquez of the Universidad de San Marcos, this project aimed to prepare the Indian community of Hacienda Vicos in the central highlands of Peru to survive successfully as a free and independent community.
 Collier carried out a complete visual ethnography of the community while also recording the operation of the applied project, making use of the full range of visual research methods he and Mary Collier had been developing since their first ethnographic effort with Anibal Buiton in 1946.
 These methods were further refined in the years following and finally published in 1967 as Visual Anthropology: Photography as a Research Method.
 Generally recognized as the first published use of the term 'visual anthropology', this book and its second edition (co-authored with Malcolm Collier) have remained important references in the field.
 As Edward T. Hall writes in the introduction to the later edition of the text, the two Colliers (John Jr. and Malcolm) almost singlehandedly established visual anthropology as an observational science in its own right.